zookzook/elixir-mongodb-driver/README.md

 Special thanks to [JetBrains](https://www.jetbrains.com/?from=elixir-mongodb-driver) for providing a free JetBrains Open Source license for their complete toolbox.

-The [Documentation](https://hexdocs.pm/mongodb_driver/readme.html) is online, but currently not up to date.
-This will be done as soon as possible.
-In the meantime, look in the source code.
-Especially for the individual options.

-This driver is based on the [original Elixir driver for MongoDB](https://github.com/ankhers/mongodb).

 ## License

 Copyright 2015 Eric Meadows-Jönsson and Justin Wood